Preston-Coding/EgsEcfEditorApp/README.md

 to not follow rabbits.

 ### Language and Tool Support
 Icons and Controls with complex behavior have tooltips on mouse over.
 All Labels and tootips are localised.
 At the moment de-DE and en-GB is supported.
-The language switches automaticly based on the local machine culture setting.
+The language switches automaticly based on the local machine culture setting, defaulting to en-GB.

 ### Tool Overview
 #### File Operation Area